At Think Ahead, we want to see a society where everyone with mental health problems can flourish.

 And supporting people with mental illness is good for everyone in society.
 Overall, through its impacts on people’s physical health, wellbeing, and ability to work, mental ill-health costs the UK economy around £100bn a year.

 But those of us facing mental illness urgently need better support.
-The Care Quality Commission recently found that just 48% of people who had interacted with community mental health teams felt that their concerns were listened to and taken seriously.
+In 2015 the Care Quality Commission found that just 48% of people who had interacted with community mental health teams felt that their concerns were listened to and taken seriously.
 Of the 100,000 people who die in England each year in avoidable circumstances, one in three have a mental illness.

 You can see more about the impact of mental health problems on The mental health challenge.